Paula Badosa: 2021: Indian Wells title, top 10

 In singles, Badosa won her first three matches against French Kristina Mladenovic, Polish Iga Świątek and Argentinian Nadia Podoroska.
-In her quarterfinal match against the eventual silver medalist, Czech Markéta Vondroušová, Badosa lost the first set before retiring from her match due to heatstroke caused by the hot, humid conditions in Tokyo – ultimately resulting in her having a long medical timeout and needing to leave the court via wheelchair.
+In her quarterfinal match against the eventual silver medalist, Czech Markéta Vondroušová, Badosa lost the first set before retiring from the match due to heatstroke caused by the hot, humid conditions in Tokyo – ultimately resulting in her having a long medical timeout and needing to leave the court via wheelchair.
 This, along with complaints from other tennis players such as Daniil Medvedev and Novak Djokovic, was the catalyst for Olympic officials to change the earliest start time for matches from 11 a.m. to 3 p.m.

 On 12 August 2021, Badosa parted ways with her coach Javier Martí whom she had worked with for eleven months.
-This was announced a day after suffering a loss against Rebecca Marino in the round of 16 of the Canadian Open.
+This was announced a day, after suffering a loss against Rebecca Marino in the round of 16 of the Canadian Open.
 On 23 August 2021, following her second WTA 1000 quarterfinal at the Cincinnati Open where she defeated en route Petra Martić, third seed Aryna Sabalenka and Elena Rybakina, she reached a career-high in singles of world No. 26.
 On 17 October 2021, Badosa defeated former two-time champion Victoria Azarenka in a three-hour thriller match to win the Indian Wells tournament, for her first WTA 1000 title.
 Following this successful run, she made her top 10 debut on 8 November 2021.
-She qualified for the 2021 WTA Finals and was the first in her round robin group to reach the semifinals.
+She qualified for the 2021 WTA Finals and was the first in her round-robin group to reach the semifinals.